kouamdo/SDN_Lab/README.md

 # SDN_Lab
-Lab that i want to deploy for SDN Telco
+Lab that i want to deploy for Telco cloud core